Megalex42/EV-Nova-on-Steam-Deck/README.md

 # Escape Velocity Nova on Steam Deck (And other Linux)

 1. Install Lutris
+ - You may have to install a Wine runner, you can choose the latest version

 2. Download the files:
  - Main game (right click and "save as", this a http link): http://download.escape-velocity.games/EV%20Nova.zip